ibm-cloud-docs/power-iaas/global-replication-service.md

 The {{site.data.keyword.powerSysFull}} provides a set of APIs that can enable disaster recovery (DR) solution for your virtual server instances.
 IBM Cloud infrastructure internally uses Global Mirror Change Volume (GMCV) as storage technology that provides asynchronous replication, and advance network configuration for fast data transfer.

-A new resource `Volume Group` is introduced to enable, disable, and manage storage replication consistency group.
+A new resource volume group is introduced to enable, disable, and manage storage replication consistency group.
 Volume group holds the set of volumes that needs to be recovered at the time of disaster.
 To make the volume DR capable, you must add the volume in the volume group.
 Failover and failback operations are triggered by using the volume group start and stop operations.

 GRS aims to automate the complete DR solution and provide the API and CLI interfaces to create the recipe for the DR solution.
 GRS currently does not have any user interface.